speedybits/b4m_turtlebot3/DOCKER_SETUP.md

    - Check X11 forwarding setup
    - Ensure DISPLAY variable is set correctly
    - Try restarting XQuartz (Mac) or X server (Linux)
+   - Make sure Webots is not already running in another container or on the host

 2. If the container fails to start:
    - Check Docker logs: `docker compose logs`